AnubhavChoudhery/TinyGNN/README.md

 - **Unified interface** -- Dense and SparseCSR tensors share the same Tensor type; format is a runtime tag, not a separate class hierarchy
 - **Cache-aware loop ordering** -- GEMM uses (i,k,j) order with a register-hoisted scalar to enable compiler auto-vectorisation on the inner loop
 - **Sparse-native message passing** -- SpMM walks the CSR structure directly (row_ptr → col_ind → accumulate), avoiding any sparse-to-dense conversion
+- **In-place activations** -- all 8 activation functions modify tensors in-place with O(1) extra memory, avoiding unnecessary allocations in GNN inference pipelines
+- **Numerical stability** -- softmax/log-softmax use the max-subtraction trick; sigmoid uses a two-branch formula to prevent overflow for extreme inputs